 While some members have virtuosic voices and extensive musical training, most of us came to NRS simply having sung in our high school or college choir.
 But no prior choral experience is necessary at all for membership.
 Plenty of us had sung only in the shower!

-Except during the summer and holidays, we rehearse Sundays from 5:45 to 8:00 p.m. at St. Matthew’s Lutheran Church, which is just blocks from the Grove Street PATH station.
+Except during the summer and holidays, we rehearse Sundays from 5:45 to 8:00 p.m. at Barrow Mansion, which is just blocks from the Grove Street PATH station.

 We have two seasons: Fall (September–January) and Spring (February–June) and perform roughly four concerts per year.
 Our gigs consist of roughly 15 songs most of which we sing SSATB (or five-part harmony).
 We offer opportunities for those looking to solo or be part of a smaller ensemble as well.

-Main stage performances also take place at St. Matthew’s.
+Main stage performances take place throughout Hudson County and the NYC Metro area.
 We’ve also sung in museums, public plazas, nursing homes, homeless shelters, and community centers all around Northern New Jersey and Manhattan.

 To help you learn your notes, each week you will receive electronic recordings of each song played in your vocal part.
 Members should expect to spend at least an hour per week on this preparation.
 Rehearsals are a ton of fun, but members who find they lack the time for homework may struggle to enjoy rehearsals and keep up.